LCOGT/lcogt_logging/README.md

 Installation
 ------------
-This module is available on the internal PyPI:
+This module is available on the internal PyPI (http://buildsba.lco.gtn/python/):
 `$ pip install lcogt-logging`

 Usage
 -----
-Set your StreamHandler's formatter to an insatiated LCOGTFormatter:
+Set your StreamHandler's formatter to an instantiated LCOGTFormatter:
 `stream_handler.setFormatter(LCOGTFormatter())`

 More advanced usage, including the use of tags, can be found in example.py: